 Handheld steamers

-Many garment steamers are handheld and are ideal for taking along on business trips or if you're attending a special event away from home, but they can be more fiddly to use as you'll need to find a hanger that won't move around as you iron, or a suitable horizontal surface.
-They'll also have a smaller water capacity (as and will need to be refilled more frequently.
+Many garment steamers are handheld and are ideal for taking along on business trips or if you're attending a special event away from home, but they can be more fiddly to use as you'll need to find a hanger that won't move around while you iron, or a suitable horizontal surface.
+They'll also have a smaller water capacity and will need to be refilled more frequently.